AberdeenAngus (original population)

 • Buchan Humlie - bred in Buchan and known to be good dairy/beef cattle.

 • Polled Aberdeenshire (also named Angus Doddie) - larger and stronger, with a deep chest, a long body, and strong legs.
 (At that time, they also had underdeveloped hindquarters and were flat in the ribs.)

 Today, there are still a few animals which can be traced back to the early herdbooks of the Aberdeen-Angus.
 These are known as the Original Population Aberdeen-Angus and are under the watch of the Rare Breeds Survival Trust (RBST) of the United Kingdom.

 You can also go to:

-My Daily Cow® Scotland and read about other Scottish cattle breeds.
+My Daily Cow® United Kingdom and read about other UK cattle breeds.

 The Cow Wall® A-Z Cattle Breed Picture Reference to see other breeds of cattle in the world.